 Neva Paule, Supervising Editor, Fit Small Business

-When it comes to gauging real estate professionals skills, potential clients will also want to know about the selling history of an agent/realtor.
-This gives a potential buyer an immediate good impression of the real estate professional—especially if he has a couple of successful transactions under his belt.
+When it comes to gauging real estate professionals skills, potential clients will also want to know about the selling history of a real estate agent.
+This gives a potential buyer an immediate good impression of the real estate professional — especially if he has a couple of successful transactions under his belt.
 This also lets the target audience quickly get an idea if the agent offers the type of properties they like.
 Creating a board for all your sold properties will be an easy way to showcase your portfolio and spark the interest of potential leads to take the first step in contacting you for their own requirements.
 Here are samples of Pinterest boards you can use for inspiration.

 Aside from the “Save” button, Pinterest has more widgets available to its users in order to expand the reach of their content.
 For real estate professionals, these widgets give them more opportunity to connect with potential clients by allowing a seamless transition between their website to their Pinterest accounts.
 This guide will show you how to build your own Pinterest widgets, with detailed instructions for popular website hosts.